File Number: OPA.25.03 and ZBA.25.12

 Written comments are submissions (letters, emails, etc.) provided by residents, agencies, or interested parties specifically in relation to a planning application.

-Written comments are part of the statutory public record for the development application under the Planning Act and carry the same weight as oral submissions made at the statutory public meeting.
+Written comments are part of the statutory public record for the development application under the Provincial Planning Act and carry the same weight as oral submissions made at the statutory public meeting.

 Written comments are typically compiled by Planning staff and included in the planning report or background file regarding a development application.
 They are not treated as stand-alone agenda correspondence items and are not addressed through individual correspondence.
 The Planning report will address concerns raised in written comments.